Wang-Lin-boop/GeminiMol/README.md

 ## 💌 Get in Touch

-We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the [GeminiMol Developer Team](Wanglin1102@outlook.com).
+We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the GeminiMol Developer Team via Wanglin1102@outlook.com.
 We would like to hear your feedback and understand how GeminiMol has been useful in your research.
 Share your stories with [us](Wanglin1102@outlook.com).

-You are welcome to contact our [development team](Wanglin1102@outlook.com) in the event that you would like to use our in-house version under development for optimal performance.
+You are welcome to contact our development team via Wanglin1102@outlook.com in the event that you would like to use our in-house version under development for optimal performance.
 Our model aims to provide thoughts on the design of novel chemotypes for medicinal chemists.

 ## 😃 Acknowledgements